How Small Businesses Impact Their Communities

 Their stories, personalized service, and dedication help define our region’s identity, making it more attractive to tourists and more meaningful to residents.

-Why Cumberland County is a Great Place for Small Businesses
+Why Cumberland County Is a Great Place for Small Businesses

 With 33 diverse townships and boroughs, Cumberland County offers small business owners many options to find their perfect location.
 Whether you’re just getting started or looking to expand, the Cumberland Area Economic Development Corporation (CAEDC) is here to help.